jss367/jss367.github.io/_posts/2017-02-01-Linux-Tips.md

 ## Quickly Adding to Files

-Let's say you want to add something to you `.gitignore` file, and don't want to bother with [vim](https://www.vim.org/) at the moment.
+Let's say you want to add something to your `.gitignore` file, and don't want to bother with [vim](https://www.vim.org/) at the moment.
 You can add what you need by typing `cat > .gitignore` then adding whatever you need.
 Then hit control + D to return to the bash prompt.

+## Compressing and Decompressing files:

+#### Compress

+tar -czvf my_directory.tar.gz /path/to/my_directory

+Here’s what those flags mean:

+-c: Create a compressed file
+-z: Zip with gzip
+-v: Verbose mode
+-f: Specify filename

+#### Decompress

+tar -xzvf archive.tar.gz

+The only different is that we change the "-c" for Create to "-x" for eXtract